LucasMagnana/DRL_implementations/README.md

 `test.py` displays an episode of a specified environment using an agent previously trained with a specified algorithm. `-a` and `-m` can be used with the same purposes as for `train.py`.
 If the `--save` parameter is used, the episode is not displayed but saved in the `rgb_array/` directory instead. `mp4_to_gif.py` can then be used to convert the video in a gif file and to save it in the `images/` directory.
 The `-a` and `-m` parameters are used by `mp4_to_gif.py` to name the GIF file.

 > [!WARNING]
-> PPO only works with classic control environments with discrete action space for now.
+> PPO only works with discrete action spaces for now.

 [^1]: Sutton, Richard S., et al. "Policy gradient methods for reinforcement learning with function approximation." *Advances in neural information processing systems* 12 (1999).
 [^2]: Mnih, Volodymyr, et al. "Human-level control through deep reinforcement learning." *nature* 518.7540 (2015): 529-533.